Kazuya Mishima: Reception

 Critical reception of the character has been largely positive, and he has often been listed as one of the best Tekken characters due to his appeal to gamers.
-Complex writers praised his dark backstory, saying that Kazuya became increasingly attractive over time, calling him the greatest character of the franchise.
-According to the magazine's website, Kazuya was one of the characters they wanted to see in Super Smash Bros. for Nintendo 3DS and Wii U. FHM compared him to Street Fighter's Ryu, based on their popularity and representation of their respective series.
+Such claims involve his dark backstory, which often elevated his popularity across the franchise.
+Kazuya was one of the characters they wanted to see in Super Smash Bros. for Nintendo 3DS and Wii U. FHM compared him to Street Fighter's Ryu, based on their popularity and representation of their respective series.
 Kazuya was also compared to his father, Heihachi, due to their similar natures and rivalry.
 Bandai Namco opened the Tekken Museum in Osaka in May 2012, where a statue of Kazuya and Jin performing a cross-counter was exhibited.
+In 2024, Bandai Namco used Kazuya's image to promote a series of shades which appealed to GamesRadar.